GentleLeviathan/Aurora-Shader-Suite/README.md

 Includes output template for Substance Painter.

 A suite of tools and a shader for a personal project.
 Takes advantage of a texture swizzle ('Aurora') to represent Metallic, Roughness, Illumination (single channel emission), and Occlusion.
-Please note it is recommended to delete all previous versions of the Aurora shader (Assets/GentleShaders/Aurora) when upgrading to Aurora Five.
+Please note it is recommended, but not necessary, to delete all previous versions of the Aurora shader (Assets/GentleShaders/Aurora) when upgrading to Aurora Five.

 New lighting model is energy conserving* (Options allow modification to more closely match AR4) (There are clearly marked configurable options that violate energy-conservation but may appear more 'grounded' in some situations)